 Kristy Athens, food systems & society student, will present her thesis at the joint annual meeting and conference of the Agriculture, Food and Human Values Society and Association for the Study of Food and Society in June 2015.

 Food systems are at the heart of our societies, providing basic human needs, livelihoods and pleasure.
 In connecting culture, politics, environment, health and economy, contemporary food systems both embody and reveal problems and possibilities.
 If we're going to successfully resolve the many and diverse challenges facing our food system, it's essential to integrate theory, skills and practice.

 The Department of Food Systems & Society offers a master's degree program designed to increase broad understanding and practice of social justice, sustainability and change in the food system.
 Students who study with us will:

 - Study different visions and perspectives on food systems, deepening their understanding of how cultural and socioeconomic factors both constrain and enable food system improvement

 - Analyze how food system conditions developed and how they are addressed and portrayed through lenses of class, gender and race-ethnicity

 - Expand their skills in communication, leadership, critical thinking and research to enhance the work they are already doing or would like to pursue

-- Work on a meaningful project that advances social change in the food system
+- Complete a research-based thesis that addresses social change in the food system

 Led by chair Patricia Allen, an internationally recognized scholar in and advocate for sustainable food systems, the department's master's degree program is based on the philosophy that effective and lasting education engages us actively in knowledge creation.